1972 Robinsons department store fire: Inquiry

 President Benjamin Sheares appointed three people as members of the Commission of Inquiry with Justice F. A. Chua leading the inquiry.
 A professor of electrical engineering at the University of Singapore and member of the Housing and Development Board were also members of the commission.
-The inquiry into the cause of the fire also scrutinized existing fire prevention precedures, staff training during a fire and fire drills, frequency of inspections of electrical components, fire prevention measures observed by Robinsons and building management, the building—in particularly, walls and floors, and actions of the Fire Brigade in response to a fire.
-President Sheares also tasked the commission to provide recommendations for building management and occupants to follow so similar dsasters do not repeat in the future.
+The inquiry into the cause of the fire also scrutinized existing fire prevention procedures, staff training during a fire and fire drills, frequency of inspections of electrical components, fire prevention measures observed by Robinsons and building management, the building—in particularly, walls and floors, and actions of the Fire Brigade in response to a fire.
+President Sheares also tasked the commission to provide recommendations for building management and occupants to follow so similar disasters do not repeat in the future.

 The commission report was presented to President Sheares in August 1973, and released to the public on 1 December 1973.
 The report revealed insufficient fire protection practices and large quantities of flammable items stores in unapproved loft stores in the Robinsons department store.
 These items allowed the fire to intensify into an inferno.
 The report also found no culpability with the fire brigade although by the time they arrived, the store was unsalvageable.